Strata Management Duties and Responsibilities in Australia

 Strata managers cannot give legal advice, but can offer general information based on their skills and experience.
 A professional strata manager should suggest that a legal opinion be obtained should the owners’ committee or council have any doubt on an issue requiring specialist advice.

-A strata manager should not add non-standard motions in the agenda of any meeting without the council’s approval.
+A strata manager should not add non-standard motions to the agenda of any meeting without the council’s approval.
 Such unauthorised motions could include a motion to renew the manager’s contract.
 This would be for the committee to decide.

 Strata Manager Vs Property Manager